History of Reading services

 A plan to widen the M4 here was announced in 1989.
 As a result, the development deliberately left a 67 metre gap between the motorway and any construction, to allow space for a whole new road alignment to be provided, as had happened in the past.
 The slip roads were positioned so that they could easily be realigned to meet a new motorway.
 When the work eventually took place in 2019, it was done on a much smaller scale, so the widening strip remains unused and can be seen in aerial views.

-Reading opened in 1995.
+Reading opened in early April 1995, with an official opening held on the westbound side on 12 April 1995.
 Each side had a glass pyramid entrance, painted dark red.
 This design survives on the westbound side but with new signage and colours.
 The main part of each building was a circle with low, wide windows.
 Parking was charged at £5 for cars, £8 for HGVs and a £25 fine for anybody who was caught leaving their vehicle overnight without paying.

 Part of the car park was leased to a pallet business, which prompted complaints from the Highways Agency, who asked the local authority to intervene.